romanjaik/wallet/README.md

 # Project WalletServergRPC

-Thhe are two parts - a wallet server and a wallet client.
+The are two parts - a wallet server and a wallet client.
 The wallet server will keep track of a users monetary balance in the system.
 The client will emulate users depositing and withdrawing funds.

 Technologies used in this project:
 * Java